branliu0/thenovices.github.io/_posts/2020-04-09-hansen-carbon-fee-dividend.md

 This is the motivating idea behind a range of carbon-related economic policies, that have been proposed and implemented in various forms across the world.
-Perhaps the best known such policy is cap and trade, which has been successfully used [in the US][acid-rain-program] to regulate sulfur dioxide and nitrogen oxide emissions—the main causes of acid rain.
+Perhaps the best known such policy in the US is cap and trade, which has been successfully used to [regulate][acid-rain-program] sulfur dioxide and nitrogen oxide emissions—the main causes of acid rain.
 However, a national cap and trade scheme [for carbon][ACES2009] famously failed to pass through Congress under the Obama administration.